DevOpsOttawaMeetup/info/README.md

 In addition to building a stronger local development community, hosting a meetup is great way to get visibility for your company and network with local developers.

 ### Previous meetups
-We've had some great meetups so far, see our previous meetup [slides](https://github.com/DevOpsOttawaMeetup/slides) for more details.
+We've had some great meetups so far, see our [meetup slides](https://github.com/DevOpsOttawaMeetup/slides) for more details.

 ### Questions / Interested?
 Have questions?
 Interested in hosting?
 You can use the contact button on our [Meetup Page](https://www.meetup.com/DevOps-Ottawa/) to reach us for more information.